pickles4evaaaa/mybibliotheca/docs/ADMIN_TOOLS.md

 ### Password Requirements
 All passwords must meet these security requirements:
-- At least 12 characters long
+- Meets the configured minimum length (default 12 characters, adjustable via admin settings or the `PASSWORD_MIN_LENGTH` environment variable)
 - Includes at least one uppercase letter (A-Z)
 - Includes at least one lowercase letter (a-z)
 - Includes at least one number (0-9)